-Courses in which CR (Credit)/ NC (No Credit) grading is allowed are designated in the class schedule and in the course descriptions in this catalog.
-CR/NC is not the same as auditing.
+Courses in which P (Pass)/NP (No Pass) grading is allowed are designated in the class schedule and in the course descriptions in this catalog.
+P/NP is not the same as auditing.

-CR - Credit is equivalent to the satisfactory grade of "C." CR will award units completed, but will not be computed into the grade point average.
+P - Pass is equivalent to the satisfactory grade of "C." "P" will award units completed, but will not be computed into the grade point average.

-NC - No Credit is a substandard grade, equivalent to the grades of "D" or "F." NC grades will not be computed into the grade point average, but will enter into calculations for progress probation.
+NP - No Pass is a substandard grade, equivalent to the grades of "D" or "F." "NP" grades will not be computed into the grade point average, but will enter into calculations for progress probation.

-If a course is listed in the College Catalog as "Letter Grade or Credit/No Credit Option," a student choosing to take the course with a CR/NC grade must file a "Credit/No Credit Grade Request" form in the Admissions and Records Office no later than the add deadline of the course.
+If a course is listed in the College Catalog as "Letter Grade or Pass/No Pass Option," a student choosing to take the course with a P/NP grade must file a "Pass/No Pass Grade Request" form in the Admissions and Records Office no later than the add deadline of the course.
 Once the request is submitted, the grading option is not reversible.
-Students may enroll in up to six units each semester in courses with a CREDIT/NO CREDIT option.
+Students may enroll in up to six units each semester in courses with a PASS/NO PASS option.

-Students should investigate the policies of the institutions to which they may wish to transfer to determine the acceptability of CR (credit) grades in courses in the student's major, since many universities and colleges do not accept CR (credit) grades in such courses.
-Many institutions will consider a NC (No Credit) as a failing grade.
-Likewise, students planning for graduate work should realize that some graduate schools do not look favorably on CR grades.
+Students should investigate the policies of the institutions to which they may wish to transfer to determine the acceptability of P (pass) grades in courses in the student's major, since many universities and colleges do not accept P (pass) grades in such courses.
+Many institutions will consider an NP (No Pass) as a failing grade.
+Likewise, students planning for graduate work should realize that some graduate schools do not look favorably on P grades.